 Key for sampling objectives: 1.
 Identify potential high leverage watersheds; 2.
 Strategic watersheds with USGS gauges for loads computations and RWSM model calibration/verification; 3.
+Validating

-Validating false negative finding or unexpected concentrations; 4.
+340 false negative finding or unexpected concentrations; 4.
 Filling gaps along environmental gradients or source areas.

-Manual time-paced composite stormwater sampling procedures

-At each site, a time-paced composite sample was collected comprising a variable number of subsamples, or aliquots.
-Depending on the weather forecast, the prevailing on site conditions, and radar imagery, staff estimated the duration of the storm and selected the aliquot size and number to ensure that the minimum volume requirements for each analyte would be reached before the storm's end (Table 3).
-Because the minimum volume requirements were less than the size of the sample bottle, there was flexibility built into the sub-sampling program to add aliquots in the event that the storm ended up longer than predicted (e.g., minimally 5 aliquots but up to 10 aliquots could be collected; Table 3).
-The final decision on the aliquot volume was made just before the first aliquot was taken and remained fixed for the rest of the event.
-The ultimate number of aliquots, as along as the minimum volume was reached, was usually adjusted depending upon how the rain event progressed.
-All aliquots for the sample were collected into the same bottle throughout the storm, which was kept in a cooler on ice.
+- the onset of rainfall10.
+When possible, one team sampled two sites in close proximity to one another to - increase sample capture efficiency and decrease staffing costs to the program.
+Once arriving on site, the - 343 team worked together to assemble the equipment and carry out final safety checks.
+Sampling - equipment varied between sites depending on the characteristics of the access point to the drainage - 345 line.
+Some sites were sampled by attaching laboratory prepared trace metal clean Teflon sampling - tubing to a painters pole and a peristaltic pump (also installed with lab cleaned silicone pump roller - tubing) (Figure 2a).
+During sampling, the tube was dipped into the channel or drainage line aiming for - 348 mid-channel mid-depth (if shallow) or depth integrating if the depth was more than about 0.5 m.
+In - other cases, a DH 84 (Teflon) sampler was used that had also been cleaned prior to sampling, also - aiming for mid-channel, mid-depth, or depth integrated depending on channel conditions. - 351 Manual time-paced composite stormwater sampling procedures - At each site, a time-paced composite sample was collected comprising a variable number of sub- - 353 samples, or aliquots.
+Depending on the weather forecast, the prevailing on site conditions, and radar - imagery, staff estimated the duration of the storm and selected the aliquot size and number to ensure - 355 that the minimum volume requirements for each analyte would be reached before the storm's end - 356 (Table 3).
+Because the minimum volume requirements were less than the size of the sample bottle, - 357 there was flexibility built into the sub-sampling program to add aliquots in the event that the storm - ended up longer than predicted (e.g., minimally 5 aliquots but up to 10 aliquots could be collected; - Table 3).
+The final decision on the aliquot volume was made just before the first aliquot was taken and - 360 remained fixed for the rest of the event.
+The ultimate number of aliquots, as along as the minimum - 361 volume was reached, was usually adjusted depending upon how the rain event progressed.
+All aliguots - 362 for the sample were collected into the same bottle throughout the storm, which was kept in a cooler on 363 ice.

-Remote suspended sediment sedimentation sampling procedures
+364 Remote suspended sediment sedimentation sampling procedures

-The Hamlin and Walling tube remote suspended sediment samplers were deployed approximately mid-channel/ storm drain.
-The Hamlin sampler sat flush with the bed of either the stormdrain or concrete channel11, and was weighted down to the bed either by itself (the sampler weighs approximately 25 lbs) or additionally using Olympic weights bungee-corded to the sampler (see Figure 2b).
-The Walling tube could not be deployed in storm drains due to its size and requirement for staying horizontal, but was secured in open channels either by being weighted down to a concrete bed using hose clamps to secure Olympic weights, or secured to a natural bed using hose clamps attached to temporarily installed rebar.
-To minimize the chances of sampler loss, both samplers were additionally secured via a stainless steel cord attached on one end to the sampler and on the other end to a temporary rebar anchor or another object such as a tree or fence post.
+- 365 The Hamlin and Walling tube remote suspended sediment samplers were deployed approximately mid- - 366 channel/ storm drain.
+The Hamlin sampler sat flush with the bed of either the stormdrain or concrete - 367 channel11, and was weighted down to the bed either by itself (the sampler weighs approximately 25 lbs) - 368 or additionally using Olympic weights bungee-corded to the sampler (see Figure 2b).
+The Walling tube - 369 could not be deployed in storm drains due to its size and requirement for staying horizontal, but was - 370 secured in open channels either by being weighted down to a concrete bed using hose clamps to secure - 371 Olympic weights, or secured to a natural bed using hose clamps attached to temporarily installed rebar. - To minimize the chances of sampler loss, both samplers were additionally secured via a stainless steel - 373 cord attached on one end to the sampler and on the other end to a temporary rebar anchor or another - 374 object such as a tree or fence post.